June 16, 2020

 Contact Our Lawyers

-The attorneys at Gharibian Law are here to help defend the rights of your loved one.
+Are you looking for the best Elder Abuse Lawyer in Los Angeles, Gharibian Law is here to help defend the rights of your loved one.
 If the Nursing Home acted neglectfully and it resulted in your elder relative getting sick, we can help you file a neglect lawsuit to hold all negligent parties accountable for any illness your loved one suffered as a result of their actions.
 Contact us at 888-288-0091 or schedule a free consultation now.